cities

 One of the Dachau camp's survivors, Eugen Kogon, said, 'Dachau - the meaning of this name cannot be erased from German history.
 It stands for concentration camps built by the nazis in their territory.'

 Dachau was the first concentration camp of its kind (i.e. a death camp) that served as a model for all other camps in the nazi Germany.
 As soon as Adolf Hitler became a chancellor, he ordered to build a camp to detain and destroy his political prisoners.
-Soon after, Dachau evolved in a death camp where thousands of Jews died from starvation, extremely hard labour, diseases, medical experiments conducted on them, or were simply poisoned in a gas chamber.
+Soon after, Dachau evolved into a death camp where thousands of Jews died from starvation, extremely hard labour, diseases, medical experiments conducted on them, or were simply poisoned in a gas chamber.

 Although it's mentally hard to visit Dachau or similar sites (Auschwitz, Buchenwald, etc.), I believe everyone, and not just Germans and Jews, should visit them at least once.
 The goal is, obviously, to mourn those who suffered and died, but also to learn the history to ensure it will not be allowed again.